Cuevas Medek Exercise Therapy (also known as CME Therapy) is quickly gaining popularity as one of the hottest new therapy trends today for kids.

 A CME therapist once explained it to me this way which has always stuck with me …

-Exactly, a couple hours five days per week.
+Exactly, a couple of hours five days per week.

 In a nutshell, that is how CME therapy benefits kids!